Chiang Mai

 Bike shops like to keep your passport as safeguard; but most motorcycle rental shops also accept a deposit of 2000 to 3000 baht for a scooter and 5000 baht for a motorcycle.
 An international drivers license is also a requirement but is not checked when renting a bike.

 The longer you rent a bike, the cheaper the daily rate can be, so it's worth negotiating.
-For example, a 300CC trail bike like the Honda CRF300 Rally rents for 900 to 1000 baht per day, but for 5 days or more, the rate drops to 800 baht per day.
+For example, a 300CC trail bike like the Honda CRF300 Rally rents for 1000 baht per day, but for 5 days or more, the rate drops to 900 baht per day.
 Outside the high season a determined haggle can bring rental fees down; during high season this may be more difficult.

 Comparison of Big Bike motorcycle rental shops - 2023